-- > To create a loadable CAS protocol table file: - 1.
-Create the CAS protocol files (xxx.txt and UserProt_defines_xxx.h). - 2.
-Copy the files generated in the previous step to the same directory in which DConvert is located.
+- To create a loadable CAS protocol table file: - 1.
+Create the CAS protocol files (xxx.txt and UserProt defines xxx.h). - Copy the files generated in the previous step to the same directory in which DConvert is located.
 Ensure that the files CASSetup.h and cpp.exe are also located in the same directory. - 3.
 Start DConvert. - 4.
-Click Process CAS Tables we button; the Channel Associated Signaling (CAS) screen opens, shown in the figure below.
+Click Process CAS Tables button; the Channel Associated Signaling (CAS) File(s) screen opens: